juhp/rpmbuild-order/README.md

 dependencies and reverse dependencies of a package can be obtained from the current set of checked out package sources.

+## Library
 As of version 0.4, a library is also provided.

+There are two modules:

+- `Distribution.RPM.Build.Graph` provides lower level functions for generating RPM dependency graphs
+- `Distribution.RPM.Build.Order` provides higher level functions for sort packages in build dependency orders and output.

-See the modules' documentation for details.
+Please see the documentation for more details.

 ## Notes and known problems
 1. Given packages A, B, C, where C depends on B, and B depends on A,